Mention to anyone you have just completed a two-day fast and the reaction is pretty much the same. Why?

 To help alleviate the headaches I drank lots more water, which kept me in and out of the toilet all afternoon.

 The hunger pains started after 20 hours and my stomach was making some interesting noises in the evening.
 My feelings of hunger were thankfully short-lived though and just before heading to bed stopped.

 The thing with hunger is it’s never constant and comes and goes.
 And for me, as long as I don’t think about it too much, the feeling goes away.

 I was tired of going to bed and so slept really well for 7-hours with waking only once for the toilet.

 No hunger pains instead I felt alert and focused, ready for the day ahead.
 It was a great feeling.

 After dropping kids off to school, I did my short walk to a local coffee shop along the promenade near to me in the blazing hot sun feeling really alive.

 Working for a few hours in the morning and having a couple of black coffees I easily managed up to lunch-time.

-Although it’s tempting to go straight into a main meal the advice after fasting is to ease into eating again.
-So, I grabbed 5-6 brazil nuts and an avocado as a light-snack before going to school to pick up my kids.
+Although it’s tempting to go straight into the main meal the advice after fasting is to ease into eating again.
+So, I grabbed 5-6 brazil nuts and avocado as a light snack before going to school to pick up my kids.

 The tiredness could be because of having poor sleep a few days before the two-day fasting or to the fasting itself, I cannot be 100% sure.
 Most likely it’s a combination of the two.